Kongensgade Odense - Permanent installation (May 2012)

 You create patterns of light and sound together with children and adults in the other two cities.
 No single player has full control but will need to explore the many buttons and collaborate with the other players to understand and make sense of the game.

 Chaotic game: The system is quite neutral and serves primarily as a sampler or drum machine.
-Users can play themselves and create their own game with the sounds.
+Users can play themselves and create their own games with the sounds.

 Wild game: The system makes only one repetition.
 If a person runs quickly over the buttons, the system activates the buttons that he has touched only once.